 Back in 2017, Boots was still charging nearly £30 for every box of emergency contraception it sold.
 It told BPAS that they didn’t want to reduce the price in case it encouraged ‘inappropriate use’.

-BPAS won the battle in 2017 and the price was reduced to £16 – but that is still too much.
-We need to show big pharmacy chains that women’s reproductive needs aren’t here for their profit margins.
+BPAS won the battle in 2017 and the price was reduced to £16 – but that was still too much.